Vaccinium myrsinites: Description

+Distribution

 Vaccinium myrsinites grows in several habitat types in the southeastern U.S., including prairies, pine barrens, bog margins, flatwoods, Florida scrub, palmetto communities, and rosemary balds.
 It also grows in disturbed, clearcut, and fallow cultivated areas.
 Associated plants include scrub palmetto, netted pawpaw, scrubclover, dodder, Florida blazingstar, scrub mint, tree sparkleberry, saw palmetto, Lyonia, dwarf huckleberry, inkberry, bracken fern, several oaks, many species of pine.
 The best sites are dry, sandy stretches of acidic soils in full sunlight.

 In common with many southeastern scrub species, this plant is fire-adapted.
 It can recover from a fire by sprouting from its rhizome.
 This is also the way it forms vast colonies of cloned individuals.
 The plant also reproduces sexually by seed.
 The seeds are dispersed by animals, which relish the fruits.

 Vaccinium myrsinites is likely a hybrid of two other blueberry species, small cluster blueberry and Darrow's evergreen blueberry.
 Individuals may resemble one or the other parent species; the "darrowoid" phase is more common in coastal Florida, while the "tenneloid" phase can be found in southern Georgia and northern Florida.
 This species also hybridizes with many other blueberries.